-1. All mobile phones must be switched off and out of sight at all times in school.

-- 2. We adopt the Policy of: NOT SEEN NOT HEARD NOT TAKEN - 3.
+- 1. All mobile phones must be switched off and out of sight at all times in school. - 2.
+We adopt the Policy of: NOT SEEN NOT HEARD NOT TAKEN - 3.
 The school cannot accept any responsibility for any damage caused to or loss of the phones when they are on school premises. - 4.
 Any misuse will result in:-

 The phone being taken directly to the school office.
 It is kept there for the rest of the school day.
 The phone can be collected at the end of the school day.
+A B3 detention will be set.